johnkerl/miller/docs6/docs/build.md

 These are necessary to produce the `mlr` executable.

-* Go version 1.16 or higher
+* Go version 1.15 or higher: please see [https://go.dev](https://go.dev)
 * Others packaged within `go.mod` and `go.sum` which you don't need to deal with manually -- the Go build process handles them for us

 ### Optional external dependencies

-This documentation pageset is built using Sphinx.
+This documentation pageset is built using [https://www.mkdocs.org/](MkDocs).
 Please see [https://github.com/johnkerl/miller/blob/main/docs6/README.md](https://github.com/johnkerl/miller/blob/main/docs6/README.md) for details.

 ## Creating a new release: for developers